The Hamlet Rehabilitation and Healthcare Center at Nesconset Information

 The signs of nursing home abuse are often hidden and difficult to recognize.
 If you are suspicious that your loved one is not receiving adequate care from skilled healthcare workers, or that their needs and symptoms are not being checked, you should seek legal advice on how to proceed.

-Rosenberg & Gluck, L.L.P. have a team of nursing home abuse lawyers who have years of professional experience in protecting nursing home residents and advising family members.
+Rosenberg & Gluck, L.L.P. have a team of personal injury lawyers who have years of professional experience in protecting nursing home residents and advising family members.
 We’re dedicated to defending the rights of your loved ones.
 We know how harmful and distressing suspected nursing home abuse may be, and we’re here to help you safeguard your loved one.

 Interested in the ratings for another nursing home on Long Island?
 Read more: Long Island Nursing Home Ratings and Violations.